sunilkumar71/Task-Management-application/README.md

 ## 2. Extract Project Files

--Extract the ZIP file contents into a convenient location on your machine.
+- Extract the ZIP file contents into a convenient location on your machine.

 ---